Find the BEST NEIGHBOURHOODS with our updated Coquitlam neighbourhood guide!

 What are the neighbourhoods in Coquitlam?

-There are 23 neighbourhoods in Coquitlam (defined by the Real Estate Board of Greater Vancouver REBGV).
-In addition, there are 4 new neighbourhoods being planned by the City of Coquitlam within the Burke Mountain area (Lower Hyde Creek, Upper Hyde Creek, Smiling Creek, Partington Creek)
+There are 23 Coquitlam neighbourhoods (defined by the Real Estate Board of Greater Vancouver REBGV) and appear in our Coquitlam neighbourhood guide.
+In addition, there are newer communities planned by the City of Coquitlam; Burke Mountain area (Hazel-Coy, Lower Hyde Creek, Upper Hyde Creek, Smiling Creek, Partington Creek); Southwest Coquitlam Area (Waterfront Village Centre or Fraser Mills which is near furniture row on United Blvd along Fraser river)

 I can't find a Coquitlam neighbourhood in the REBGV list?